Yelp/uwsgi_metrics/docs/source/index.rst

 1. uWSGI must be started with a mule process;  this is done by passing the ``--mule`` option to the uWSGI executable.
-2. The ``uwsgi_metrics`` module must be loaded in the master process prior to forking.
+2. The :py:func:``uwsgi_metrics.initialize`` method must invoked in the master process prior to forking.

 How fast is uwsgi_metrics?
 ==========================